QuantEcon/lecture-source-jl/rst_files/data_statistical_packages.rst

     push!(df2, (t=3, col1 = missing))
     push!(df2, (t=4, col1 = 5.1))

-We can see the propagation of ``missing`` to caller functions, as well the workaround
+We can see the propagation of ``missing`` to caller functions, as well the way to efficiently calculate with non-missing data

 .. code-block:: julia